-In an outline evaluation, it is noted that each of the sites in Scotland has weather issues which could be a problem, as might future uncertainty about Scottish independence.
+In an outline evaluation, it was noted that each of the sites in Scotland had weather issues which could be a problem, as might future uncertainty about Scottish independence.
 The site in Wales would obviously face the major environmental issue of being in a National Park .
-Newquay however, is seen as potentially the most promising, because although it can also suffer from poor winter weather, it is close to Goonhilly and could provide 'an important potential economic bonus for England's poorest County'.
-Since then, information has begun to emerge ( See 'Beyond the horizon : The future of UK aviation', HM Gov July 2017 ) about what a UK Spaceport might look like and about how, and under what kind of regulatory framework satellite launches might take place.
-A move towards such a framework has moved a step closer with the recently published ' Space Industry Bill'.
-In the meantime, those in the South West, and Cornwall in particular should watch this space !
+Newquay however, was seen as potentially the most promising, because although it can also suffer from poor winter weather, it is close to Goonhilly and could provide 'an important potential economic bonus for England's poorest County'.
+Since then, information has begun to emerge (See 'Beyond the horizon: The future of UK aviation', HM Gov July 2017) about what a UK Spaceport might look like and about how, and under what kind of regulatory framework satellite launches might take place.
+A move towards such a framework has moved a step closer with the recently published 'Space Industry Bill'.
+Meanwhile, private sector interest in launches has grown, with one of the companies involved, Virgin Orbit, backed by Richard Branson, announcing plans to use 'Spaceport Cornwall' (Newquay Airport).
+The Company launches its rocket from the underside of a Boeing 747, with test flights having already taken place in the USA and, as at February 2021, a planned first launch from Newquay early in 2022.
+In the meantime, those in the South West, and Cornwall in particular, which stands to gain a significant economic boost from what is being termed a 'Cornish space cluster', should watch this space!